guywaldman/raycast-google-calendar/README.md

 Raycast extension to manage your Google Calendar.
 Designed to be delightful and productive to use.

+## Setting up the extension

+You will need to add a Google Client ID to the extension preferences.
+See the [Set up a Google Client ID](#set-up-a-google-client-id) section below for instructions.

+> [!IMPORTANT]
+>
+> I am working on setting up a Google OAuth application for public use, however the application process takes a while.
+> Until then, you will need to add your own Google Client ID to the extension preferences.

 ## Features

 - **Create events** quickly